XGRIDS Pro Guide™ / Module 3: Field Technique

 3.1 Startup and Movement

 How you start the scan and how you move the scanner decide whether SLAM tracks or drifts.
-These are the most fundamental field decisions on any job.
+These are the most fundamental field decisions on any job, and the numbers are not the same on all three devices.

 Startup

 The startup position is the reference frame for the entire session.
-A bad start means every later loop closure works against a bad baseline.
+A bad start means every later loop closure works against a bad baseline, and there is no way to repair it in processing.

 2. Clear the area.
-No people or objects in the field of view during startup.
+No person, bag, or vehicle in front of the LiDAR during startup.

-3. For RTK, reach Fixed outdoors first.
-Achieve a Fixed solution (green RTK light) in open sky before you pick up the scanner.
-Interior spaces rarely hold a fix.
+4. For RTK, reach Fixed outdoors first.
+Achieve a Fixed solution in open sky before you pick up the scanner.
+RTK cannot initiate a fix indoors.
+Walk at least 33 ft (10 m) while Fixed before starting the route.

 Walking Speed